AnnaKu32/thm-rooms/OhSINT/README.md

 <span style="line-height:0.5;">&nbsp;</span>

 ### Where has he gone on holiday?
-From the linked page is shows that he is currently in New York.
+From the linked page it shows that he is currently in New York.
 ![image](https://github.com/user-attachments/assets/da475a9d-9d70-4a35-ac78-0b9ba1ee86c9)
 <pre>New York</pre>